victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/07-creating-ios-list-screenlets.markdown

 Awesome!
 You're done!
 Your list Screenlet, like any other Screenlet, is a ready-to-use component that you can add to your storyboard.
 You can even [package it](/develop/tutorials/-/knowledge_base/7-0/creating-ios-themes#publish-your-themes-using-cocoapods) to contribute to the Liferay Screens project, or distribute it with CocoaPods.

+## Sorted List by Comparator [](id=list-sorted-comparator)

+As you can see in your list screenlet properties, you can add an `obcClassName`.
+With this parameter you can set an `OrderByComparator`.
+This class allows to sort the results.
+If you want to set this comparator, you must add the full className in your `@IBInspectable` property named `obcClassName`.

+For example, if you want to sort the results by URL, you must set `obcClassName` to `"com.liferay.bookmarks.util.comparator.EntryURLComparator"`.
+But you can sort it by name, date, etc., with the proper comparator.
+This is an optional property, so you can omit it.
+Be careful because `obcClassName` is different in 6.2 and 7.0 version.
+Also, if there isn't the comparator you want, you can create it yourself.

 ## Related Topics [](id=related-topics)